 unspecified duties shall be assumed jointly by the Baron and Baroness.

-a.
 The following are the Great Baronial Officers of Oldenfeld.
 Each officer is responsible to comply with all requirements specified by Trimaris through Kingdom Law and the publications of their Kingdom counterparts.
 These often include regular reporting requirements, a warranting process, and membership requirements.
 It is the responsibility of each officer to know and understand the SCA and Trimaris requirements for the office.

-1. Seneschal: The Seneschal is the administrative and executive officer of Oldenfeld and is the legal representative recognized by the SCA, with duties and responsibilities itemized by the SCA and Trimaris.
+Seneschal: The Seneschal is the administrative and executive officer of Oldenfeld and is the legal representative recognized by the SCA, with duties and responsibilities itemized by the SCA and Trimaris.
 The Seneschal shall, in consultation with the Coronet, organize and publish the annual schedule of Oldenfeld events, business meetings, officers meetings, curia, and any other special meetings as may be appropriate.
 The Seneschal or a designate shall preside over all Oldenfeld business meetings, elections, officers meetings, and administrative processes to conduct the business of Oldenfeld.
 The Seneschal is a designated signatory on the Oldenfeld bank accounts and is accountable for the preservation and proper discharge of Oldenfeld inventory and assets.